tim-peterson/timrpeterson.com/about.md

 I'm an Assistant Professor in the Department of Medicine at Washington University St. Louis.
 I study genomics, metabolomics and the quantified self of aging and mental health.
 Currently, my group is working on an osteoporosis project.

-I'm a founder at [Door of Clubs](https://www.doorofclubs.com/).

-My lab site is available at: [lab.timrpeterson.com](http://lab.timrpeterson.com/)
+My lab site is available at: [petersonlab.wustl.edu](http://petersonlab.wustl.edu/)

 [Linkedin](https://www.linkedin.com/petersontimr)